 One of the most important benefits of watching movies (and in particular Coming-of-Age films) from various countries around the world is the chance they provide to glimpse the day-to-day lives of the people who inhabit them.
 It often comes as a surprise that, while the nature and the culture might differ from country to country, the issues that need to be addressed are often universal – all part of human nature.

-The sincere, true-to-life approach to storytelling applied by the film’s director, Peter Franzén, does not translate into swift developments and many viewers may find the film’s duration of 140 minutes slightly excessive.
+The sincere, true-to-life approach to storytelling applied by the film’s director, Peter Franzén, does not translate into swift developments.
+Many viewers may find the film’s 140 minutes slightly excessive.
 That lengthiness also results in some scenes feeling monotonous.

-Most viewers will be able to relate to the events on the screen, possibly associating them with happenings from their own childhoods.
-The film deals predominately with domestic violence from the child’s point of view, but as childhood traumas of perhaps different natures are present in everyone’s past hopefully, as we mature, we’ve found ways to deal with them.
+Most viewers will relate to the events on the screen, possibly associating them with happenings from their childhoods.
+The film deals predominately with domestic violence from the child’s point of view.
+Still, as childhood traumas of perhaps different natures are present in everyone’s past, hopefully, as we mature, we’ve found ways to deal with them.

 Above Dark Waters Official Trailer